 Walking around with the jade egg inside of you is only a small piece of the practice—much akin to a headstand in yoga, something a woman might potentially work up to.
 Most of the exercises involve lying down and squeezing and releasing the vaginal muscles, and sometimes lifting weights.

-Worrying that a woman would choose the jade egg practice over appropriate medical treatment is incredibly paternalistic.
+Worrying that a woman would choose to use the jade egg for medical treatment is incredibly paternalistic.
 Again, I’ll use yoga as a metaphor: It’s like saying people shouldn’t do yoga because there might be some people who use yoga in place of a necessary medical intervention.
 That’s disempowering to everyone.
-Of course, teaching or practicing yoga in and of itself isn’t dangerous—the same goes for the jade egg practice, which is also a complementary practice.
-No competent teacher would recommend these therapies in place of sound medical advice.
-There is, however, a lot that modern medicine does not offer a woman in regards to her sexuality and libido.
-Being empowered to support your own sexual health is important, and not in opposition to medical interventions.
+Of course, teaching or practicing yoga in and of itself isn’t dangerous—the same goes for the jade egg practice.
+No competent teacher would recommend these practices as treatment for a medical condition.
+There is, however, a lot that modern medicine does not offer a woman in regards to her sexual self.
+Being empowered to support your own sexuality is important, and not in opposition to medical interventions.